 The answer: yes, but you may struggle getting approved for competitive apartments, and not all landlords will accept your application.

+The average landlord or property management company does a credit check and is looking for applicants with good credit.
 While some apartments may accept your application with bad credit, it's important to get your credit score as high as you can to maximize your chances of getting accepted.
 Let's jump in!

 Can you rent an apartment with bad credit?